-Welcome to a new feature on Book Club Mom.
+Welcome to an occasional feature on Book Club Mom.
 Short reviews of short fiction.
 This selection comes from The 2004 edition of The Best American Short Stories, edited by Lorrie Moore.

 In his excellent story about marriage and adult children, Marilyn and Sid, now retired, have settled into an alarming routine.
 Every evening, Marilyn watches Sid drink too much.
 And she’s let it slip to their daughter that she’s concerned.
 Sally is a take-charge daughter and quickly sets up an intervention, led by her social worker husband.
 Sally’s brother books a flight and they prepare to confront Sid.